 Dairy Farmers of America (DFA), a dairy cooperative supporting dairy farmers from coast to coast, supplies services and data to their co-op farms as well as insights and facts about dairy products to consumers.
 DFA manages and supports multiple web properties and apps to communicate with their members and consumers.
-As a long-standing partner of DFA, Blue Rivet has a deep understanding of the business and the obstacles they face.
+As a long-standing partner of DFA, MBB has a deep understanding of the business and the obstacles they face.
 In addition, we understand their segmented target audiences.
-Blue Rivet played a key role in helping DFA evolve their technologies to work cohesively to order to solve ongoing business challenges.
+MBB played a key role in helping DFA evolve their technologies to work cohesively to order to solve ongoing business challenges.

 CLIENT Dairy Farmers of America

 SERVICES Web Development

 MBB was tasked with finding efficiencies in communicating to customers and with creating consistencies in their operating systems.
 The organization was evolving from being member focused to consumer focused, and the websites needed to reflect this.
 A few of the websites included:

 DFAMilk.com—reaching members and consumers about who DFA is, the value of dairy products and representing their brand to the marketplace.

 Risk Management (fs.dfamilk.com)—reaching members who utilize their Risk Management services while also providing prospective members insights into the Risk Management product.

 The Creamery—a boutique product brand with an eCommerce experience driving toward online sales.